 Many of these sites not only provide you with tools and templates, but also with easy ways to tag your content with metadata to ensure your pages are found by search engines.
 This will help improve your visibility online and potentially even gain new clients or contact from employers.

 No matter the platform you utilize, select striking visuals.
 Always use the best images, highest quality themes, and a user-friendly design.
 You do not want it to appear messy or cluttered.
-Keep

 Digital Portfolio Content